 These factors increase your chance of developing infertility:

-- Very high or very low levels of body fat (resulting in lack of ovulation), obesity
+- Very high or very low levels of body fat (resulting in lack of ovulation)

-- Excessive exercise (causing to severe a loss of body fat)
+- Excessive exercise leading to severe a loss of body fat

 Chronic diseases, such as:

 Occupational exposure to:

 - Pelvic inflammatory disease

 - Ectopic pregnancy